f18 Logo

 KAZAKHSTAN: Trial if imam's Istanbul asylum bid fails?

 Imam Abdukhalil Abduzhabbarov – in Istanbul Airport with his family since October after deportation from Saudi Arabia - faces criminal trial in his native Kazakhstan if asylum appeal in Turkey fails.
-The KNB secret police officer who launched the case refused to reveal the accusations.
+The NSC secret police officer who launched the case refused to reveal the accusations.

 KAZAKHSTAN: Muslim jailed and fined, books banned

-Rustam Musayev was jailed for two years for talking about his Islamic faith to KNB secret police informers.
+Rustam Musayev was jailed for two years for talking about his Islamic faith to NSC secret police informers.
 "Expert analyses" claimed two books Musayev allegedly offered incited religious hatred.
 One of these books – with one not claimed to incite religious hatred - was banned.

 KAZAKHSTAN: Judges' religious freedom to be restricted?